nrkn/js13k-2018/README.md

 - monsters have chance to move towards player
 - scripted intro events
 - get computers working again
+- inventory / use item
 - quests etc - spend some time figuring out
+- win screen
+- restart on death
+- fog of war and/or minimap
 - create art - more tiles - rocks, flowers, more trees
 - add biomes - use the water inside map we currently turn into forests - art
   - mountain